rooseveltframework/roosevelt/README.md

   - Example: `library-name/example.js:lib/example.min.js` (customizes both file path and file name of minified file)
 - `jsCompiledOutput`: Where to place compiled JS files.
 This folder will be made public by default.
   - Default: `.build/js`
+- `nodeEnv`: Sets environment variable in development or production mode.
+Default is handled by the script
+  - Default: `dev or prod`

 Public folder parameters